 In some cases, it may be possible to treat appendicitis with antibiotics alone, meaning you may not need surgery.
 In one study, nearly

 The aorta is the largest blood vessel in your body.
 If the portion of your aorta in your abdomen bulges abnormally, it’s called an abdominal aortic aneurysm (AAA).
 The risk is that the bulge will burst, causing life threatening bleeding complications.

 The main symptoms of an abdominal aortic aneurysm are severe abdominal pain, as well as lower back pain.
 If the aneurysm bursts, symptoms may include:

 Treatment for an abdominal aortic aneurysm may include a catheter procedure that places a tube or graft at the site of the aneurysm to strengthen that section of the aorta and prevent a rupture.

 In more serious cases, surgery may be necessary to remove the affected portion of the aorta and replace it with a graft.

 There are some causes unique to women.

-If the tissue grows on the right ovary or fallopian tube, it can irritate the organ and surrounding tissue and cause a crampy pain that can radiate from the front and side of the body to the back.
+If the tissue grows on the right ovary or fallopian tube, it can irritate the ovary and surrounding tissue and cause a cramp-like pain that can radiate from the front and side of the body to the back.

-Treatment consists of hormonal therapy or laparoscopic surgery.
+Treatment typically includes hormonal therapy or laparoscopic surgery.
 Hormonal therapy, such as low-dose birth control pills, can help shrink growths.
-Surgery can be used to remove the growths.
+Surgery can also be used to remove the growths.